 Canon is a Japanese company, and although they're best known for their cameras and lenses, they also sell projectors, printers, and even MRI machines worldwide.
 Their printers are aimed at both home and office use, and even though they offer mainly inkjet options, they have some laser printers too, like the Canon imageCLASS MF644Cdw.
 Their PIXMA inkjet printers are usually great printers for home use, and they print photos in impressive quality, although their color accuracy isn't the best.
-Their high-end printers use supertank ink systems that have a high page yield, but as you go further down the lineup towards the more budget-friendly options with cartridges, the page yield tends to be lower.
-Additionally, the Canon PRINT Inkjet/SELPHY companion app is excellent and allows you to print different types of files.
+Their high-end options use supertank ink systems that have a high page yield, but as you go further down the lineup towards the more budget-friendly options with cartridges, the page yield tends to be lower.
+Also, the Canon PRINT Inkjet/SELPHY companion app is excellent and allows you to print different types of files.

 Epson is another Japanese electronics company that's part of the Seiko group.
 The company started making printers in 1964 when Tokyo hosted the Summer Olympics, and Seiko, the official timekeeper for the games, needed to make an electronic printer for timesheets.
 By 1975, Seiko came out with the name Epson, which is short for Son of Electronic Printers, and since then, they've been a leader in the world of printing.
 Their printers lineup features a wide range of printers aimed at home or business use, and they even have dedicated photo printers.
 Their supertank lineup is very popular because instead of using more traditional cartridges, the printers use refillable ink tanks, which yield an incredibly high page yield and don't cost much to replace.
 It's also less wasteful because each ink bottle replaces a few cartridges.